 -Immune System Problem Page-

-3. Send it to your professor as an email attachment.
+1. Choose one of the problems described below.
+2. Prepare your solution as a word document.3.
+Send it to your professor as an email attachment.
 You will receive an email response.

 Problem #1:AIDS is a condition in which the immune system is weakened making one prone to opportunistic infection.
 Many scientific and medical authorities believe AIDS is caused by a retrovirus named HIV.
 Some scientists are skeptical of this view.
 They believe that AIDS is caused by oral and intravenous drugs taken by individuals as either a lifestyle preference, or by prescriptions (e.g., AZT) obtained through physicians.
 Utilize the Internet or other sources to answer the following questions: